JAGrenier/Capstone_node/README.md

 ## Technologies
 **Front End:** React.js and Material Ui

-**Back End:** Node.js with Express, PostgreSQl
+**Back End:** Node.js with Express and PostgreSQl

-**API:** Google Places API, and Google Maps Javascript API.
+**API:** Google Places API and Google Maps Javascript API.

 ## Features
 ### Auth
 ![Login, Logout, Signup](./GifsForReadMe/SignIn.gif)
 <br>
 The application first directs users to a sign in page.
-This page was designed using Material Ui and the aut is set up with Firebase Authentication.
-Signing out will direct users back to the sign in page, and there is a link on the sign in page directing to a form to sign in as a new user.
+This page was designed using Material Ui and the auth is set up with Firebase Authentication.
+Signing out will direct users back to the sign in page.
+There is a link on the sign in page directing user to a form to sign in as a new user.

 ### Embedded Map
 ![Map Features](./GifsForReadMe/MapFeatures.gif)
 <br>
-The Map has a zoom to my location feature as an autocomplete search box.
+The Map has a zoom to my location feature and an autocomplete search box.
 The search box will zoom to the location selected and only returns results in the Denver area.
-The map is created using the Google Javascript Maps API and the autocomplete is using the Google Places API.
+The map is created using the Google Javascript Maps API and the autocomplete uses the Google Places API.
 ### User Reviews
 ![ReviewFeature](./GifsForReadMe/Review.gif)
 <br>
-Once Logged in Users can view all locations with reviews, view reviews for a specific location, create a new review with an image.
+Once Logged in Users can view all locations with reviews, view reviews for a specific location, and create a new review with an image.

 ## Challenges
 With the target audience of this application, accessibility was an important goal.
 I faced some challenges with implementing an embedded map and meeting accessibility standards.
 To help me with this, I used the WAVE accessibility evaluation tool throughout the process.
 This tool helped me make smart choices about contrast, forms, and buttons.